Sun-4

-Sun-4 is a series of Unix workstations and servers produced by Sun Microsystems, launched in 1987.
+Sun-4 is a series of Unix workstations and servers produced by Sun Microsystems, first appearing in July 1987, with the launch of the Sun 4/260.
 The original Sun-4 series were VMEbus-based systems similar to the earlier Sun-3 series, but employing microprocessors based on Sun's own SPARC V7 RISC architecture in place of the 68k family processors of previous Sun models.

-Sun 4/280 was known as base system that was used for building of first RAID prototype.
+Sun 4/280 was a base system used for building an early RAID prototype.

 Models

 Models are listed in approximately chronological order.